 But one might assume the grown-ups wouldn't be taken along by those deceptions, but they do.
 You may be an experienced and gifted adult, but you may find yourself attracted to Fruit Ninja or “PlayerUnknown's Battlegrounds.'

 do you want workers to do monotonous, demeaning jobs as part of their on-the-the-job education?
-Gamification may improve tedious tasks.
+Gamification may improve tedious tasks as well.